web4bio/webgen/README.md

 ____

 ## Course information
+Participation in this project may count for SBU students as part of the [VIP program](https://www.stonybrook.edu/commcms/vertically-integrated-projects/prospective_students/how_credits_count), or [BMI 530](https://bmi.stonybrookmedicine.edu/courses) Software Development in Biomedical Informatics, or under another listing in your home department.

 Issues: Cancer Genomics, Web Technologies, JavaScript, Artificial Intelligence, scalable distributed computing, social coding, patient-centered cancer prevention and treatment.